ytyulkinaxway/axway-open-docs/content/en/docs/apim_reference/config_files_reference.md

 ## API Manager custom properties

-These files contain customized settings for API Manager and API Gateway.
+Custom properties files contain customizable variables and functions for API Manager and API Gateway web UIs:

+* Javascript syntax must be used.
+* Media type `application/javascript` is implied when they are accessed via browser.

 The `vordel/apiportal/app/app.config` allows customers to add custom fields to the API Manager objects.